Monday, May 13, 2013

 Analysts are less optimistic, saying that it will be very difficult to form a government that would be able to appease public discontent.

-"I expect the country will soon head to another election," said Anton Todorov, a political analyst.
+"I expect the country will soon head to another election," said analyst Anton Todorov.

 Disappointed with the election results and accusing the politicians with vote rigging, protesters on Sunday shouted "Mafia" and tried to storm the building where party leaders arrived for post-election news conferences.
 They were stopped by police in riot gear.